 “Describe the World You Come From”

 Only read this if you are applying to a UC (University of California school, such as UCLA, Berkeley, Santa Barbara, San Diego, Irvine, Santa Cruz, etc.).
-There are two college essay prompts.
+There are two college essay prompts for their required personal statements for incoming freshmen.
 Here is some advice regarding the first one:

 Prompt #1 (freshman applicants)